abdelmaksou/-RISC--V-Disassembler/README.md

 - The program begins dividing the instruction word into fields and begins to differentiate between them using fileds like (Opcode, funct2, funct3, funct4 and funct7).
 - Finally, the program outputs a certain command based on the specific case it reaches in the switch case at the end of the call tree.

+# Project Flow:
+The program begins by taking the name of the testcase file from the user and validating the name of the file.
+Afterwards, the program front end calls the backend code using Crow Framework passing the input given by the user in the textbox to the framework.
+The backend is responsible for running the

 # Limitations:
 The program is limited only to 8KB of memory according to what is stated in the handout.